ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 ### Data Acquisition

 Relevant URLs were manually collected to construct the knowledge base.
 For each web page, one layer of sub-links was also collected.
-The crawled data for the manually collected URLs was used for both the RAG document base and QA pairs generation, while the crawled data for sub-links was used exclusively for the RAG document base.
+The crawled data from the manually collected URLs was used for both the RAG document base and QA pair generation, while the crawled data from sub-links was used exclusively for the RAG document base.

 ### QA-Pair Annotation

 The QA-pair annotation process was automated using a large language model (LLM) and prompt engineering to extract question-answer pairs from each document.
-The generated QA pairs were manually evaluated using the inter-annotator agreement (IAA) pipeline to ensure quality.
+The generated QA pairs were manually evaluated using an inter-annotator agreement (IAA) pipeline to ensure quality.
 These QA pairs were used to evaluate the performance of the QA system with the RAG pipeline.

 ### RAG Pipeline Implementation

 The RAG pipeline was implemented using a few-shot learning approach with an LLM.
-This required selecting a base LLM, document embedding and retrieval methods, and designing effective prompts for the system.
+This involved selecting a base LLM, designing document embedding and retrieval methods, and creating effective prompts for the system.

 ### Evaluation Analysis